 The well-known benefits of robotics, automation and IT-based manufacturing technologies include increased productivity and profitability.
 With the emerging industry 5.0 approach that puts workers’ wellbeing at the centre, these technologies could be further improved with new human-centric workflows and human-robot-co-working.
 As a result, the benefits include a positive impact on workers’ experience enabling human interaction whilst following social distancing rules during a pandemic.

-Inspired by industry 5.0, ENGINEERING, HSSMI, MTC and STAM will be exploring and testing ways to integrate automation and smart human-machine collaboration.
-To demonstrate how automated manufacturing systems can be reconfigured quickly, these CO-VERSATILE partners are looking at utilising MTC’s automated robotic manufacturing cell and integrating innovative technologies to set up a rapidly configurable production system.
-The system will enable immediate reconfigurability through simulation and modelling, user friendly off-line cell re-programming and digitalisation of shared best practices.
+Inspired by industry 5.0, ENGINEERING, HSSMI, MTC and STAM explored and tested ways to integrate automation and smart human-machine collaboration.
+To demonstrate how automated manufacturing systems can be reconfigured quickly, these CO-VERSATILE partners looked at utilising MTC’s automated robotic manufacturing cell and integrating innovative technologies to set up a rapidly configurable production system.
+The system enables immediate reconfigurability through simulation and modelling, user-friendly off-line cell re-programming and digitalisation of shared best practices.

-The team of CO-VERSATILE partners is working collaboratively to achieve the following objectives:
+The team of CO-VERSATILE partners worked collaboratively and achieved the following objectives:

-To ensure the availability of medical devices in high volumes when they are needed most, it is essential to achieve fast repurposing of the robotic cell setup to another compatible cell and with that increase the overall production.
-ENGINEERING, HSSMI, MTC and STAM are working together to find the right balance and the best combination of automated and manual production steps and to capture and share best practices to achieve replication of the solution by future partners and customers.
+To ensure the availability of medical devices in high volumes when they are needed most, it was essential to achieve fast repurposing of the robotic cell set up to another compatible cell and with that increase the overall production.
+ENGINEERING, HSSMI, MTC and STAM worked together to find the right balance and the best combination of automated and manual production steps and to capture and share best practices to achieve replication of the solution by future partners and customers.